Henry-Hu-25/RAG_framework_experiments/chunking_README.md

 # Chunking Experiments

-This document describes the experiments conducted in `chunking.ipynb` that test different configuration settings of the Chunkr API for document processing and chunking in a Retrieval-Augmented Generation (RAG) context.
+This document describes the experiments conducted in `chunking.ipynb` document processing and chunking in a Retrieval-Augmented Generation (RAG) context.
+Tools used: Chunkr API, LangChain

 ## Testing Material

-The experiments used a collection of 5 PDF files with varying content types to test the chunking capabilities:

-1. **empty_graph.pdf** - An empty graph or chart with minimal text content.
-2. **screenshot_text_and_image.pdf** - Screenshot containing both text and background image elements.
-3. **complex_graph.pdf** - Complex graph/chart visualizations.
-4. **syllabus.pdf** - A university course syllabus with structured text content and tables.
+The experiments used a **syllabus.pdf** - A university course syllabus with structured text content and tables.
-5. **table.pdf** - Tabular data.

-These files represent different document types and formats commonly encountered in RAG applications, allowing for comprehensive testing of the chunking system's capabilities with diverse content.
+In past RAG attempts, we had challenges in chunking the syllabus, especially for content that belongs to the same section sematically but is separated by a page break. (see example Weeks 2-4:  SQL Language on page 2)

-## Experiments
+## Chunkr API Experiments

 ### Experiment 1: Highest Performance Configuration